yasmiyazaki/cc8-solo-api2/README.md

 Use body to pass the data you want to delete with JSON format.
 (Same as creation)

 (ex: {"username": "Gold D Roger"})

+### Read User from Pirate

+User params to get crews on the specific pirate.

+specify by pirate name `/pirates/Straw Hat Pirates/users/`

 ## Environment